Mostly Sunny with a High Near 86

 Thursday

-A slight chance of showers and thunderstorms.
-Some of the storms could produce gusty winds.
-Partly sunny, with a high near 85.
+A 20 percent chance of showers and thunderstorms after noon.
+Mostly sunny, with a high near 85.

 Thursday Night